Wealth manager vs. financial advisor

 What is a wealth manager?

 A wealth manager handles the issues surrounding their clients’ wealth.
-They focus on growing wealth as well as maintaining it, arranging tax-advantaged strategies for wealth, estate-planning strategies for the wealthy, charitable giving strategies and more areas related to wealth management.
+They focus on growing wealth as well as maintaining it, arranging tax-advantaged strategies, estate planning services, charitable giving strategies and more areas related to wealth management.
 Wealth advisors typically charge a fee as a percentage of assets under their direction, giving clients a comprehensive package of services and advice.

 Key tasks of a wealth advisor include:

-• Charitable giving: Charitable giving can be a source of personal fulfillment and tax reduction for the wealthy, and setting it up correctly can make it more effective.
+- Charitable giving: Charitable giving can be a source of personal fulfillment and tax reduction, and setting it up correctly can make it more effective.

 Wealth managers may work on other areas, of course, such as retirement planning, but the biggest focus is on wealth issues.